iamtruptimane/Terraform-projects/05-deploy-highly-available-website/README.md

 login to the Amazon Web Services Console using your credentials.

 ## Step 2 : create an EC2 instance
-To create an EC2 instance using AWS console refrence the following project:
+To create an EC2 instance using AWS console reference the following project:

 [create an EC2 instance](https://github.com/iamtruptimane/create-EC2-instance)